 Domain Registration Agreement

-This Domain Registration Agreement ("Registration Agreement") is between HostYourSite, LLC ("we," "us," or "HostYourSite"), as the sponsoring registrar, or acting as reseller for the sponsoring registrar identified in the WHOIS record which may be retrieved here, and you, the person or entity registering a domain or domains through HostYourSite.
+This Domain Registration Agreement ("Registration Agreement") is between HostYourSite, ("we," "us," or "HostYourSite"), as the sponsoring registrar, or acting as reseller for the sponsoring registrar identified in the WHOIS record which may be retrieved here, and you, the person or entity registering a domain or domains through HostYourSite.
 By using HostYourSite's domain registration services (the "Services"), you agree to be bound by this Registration Agreement.
 Please read this agreement carefully.

 We may modify, add, or delete portions of this Registration Agreement at any time.
 In such event, we will post a notice that we have made significant changes to this Registration Agreement on the HostYourSite website for at least 30 days after the changes are posted and will indicate at the bottom of this Registration Agreement the date these terms were last revised.
 Any revisions to this Registration Agreement will become effective the earlier of (i) the end of such 30-day period or (ii) the first time you access or use the Services after such changes.
 If you do not agree to abide by this Registration Agreement, you are not authorized to use or access the Services.